taylordaughtry/merge-request-triggers/README.md

 ### As docker stack on swarm

-Deployment is automated as part of GitLab CI pipeline in this project.<br>
+Deployment is automated as part of GitLab CI pipeline in this project.
 See details in `.gitlab-ci.yml` file.

-Deployment job runs this app as a Docker Stack, so it must be run on a Docker Swarm node with "manager" role.<br>
+Deployment job runs this app as a Docker Stack, so it must be run on a Docker Swarm node with "manager" role.
 Run a GitLab runner on such node and register it with `swarm-manager` tag.

-GITLAB_API_TOKEN created above has to be added in this project under /settings/ci_cd > "Secret variables"<br>
+GITLAB_API_TOKEN created above has to be added in this project under /settings/ci_cd > "Secret variables"
 It will be passed to the Application on deployment.

 There are 2 environments: